tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 - `current_round_pred`
   - This is the result of the **round predictor** in the current game state

-**Burst** is fed into both predictors but it's impact on a round and set are different.
+**Burst** is fed into both predictors but its impact on a round and set are different.

 After some hyper-parameter tuning the Multi-Layered Perceptron for both the round and set predictors was chosen moving forward.
 It's time to start looking at tournament matches...